At Stone Group Lawyers our family lawyers are able to assist in all facets of law surrounding gay and lesbian relationships.

 - You and/or your ex-partner contributed to the relationship financially in substantial ways.

-It is important to note that you will only have two years from the date of separation to file an application to the court for property orders or consent orders.
+It is important to note that you will only have two years from the date of separation to file an application to the court for property orders or consent orders if you are in a de facto relationship.
+The deadline if you are married is twelve months from the date of your divorce order.
 For more information on options available to you such as Binding Financial Agreements and consent orders please click here.
 If you would like to know more about rights in a de-facto relationship, please click here.

 Queensland and Federal governments recognise both parents irrespective of their sex.
 If a child is born through a formal assisted reproductive technology procedure such as in vitro fertilisation or intrauterine insemination the non-birth parent can be identified as the parent of the child.
 In this instance, they will be listed on the birth certificate as ‘Parent’.
 In most cases of this type, whether or not the donor is known they do not have to be listed on the child’s birth certificate.